 So, just to get it out of the way, could you describe the difference between The Satanic Temple and The Church of Satan for any readers who may not know?

 Well, first off, organizationally, there isn’t any similarity.
 That is to say, we have an organization, we have active chapters internationally, we have a physical headquarters, and we have active campaigns to advance our goals in the real world.
 The Church of Satan has none of these things.
+What’s more?
+If you are considering trying 666casino online gambling for the first time, you will be rewarded with 50 extra spins when you make your first deposit.
+And additional spins for every referrals.

 One thing that I don’t think is clear to a lot of people is that all of the organized Satanic activity you’ve seen in the national and international press in the past years — from the Satanic monument, to the religious reproductive rights lawsuits, to the After School Satan Clubs — it’s all come from The Satanic Temple.
 The Church of Satan writes these humorous tirades in opposition to each of our activities, but they always get their facts wrong.
 For instance, they’ll claim that they would never seek to erect a monument on public grounds because, according to them, they support secularism.